 I would rather have the music, the vaccine, the computer, the software program, and let them have their money.

-Now we can always deny them that, and then we don't get what they produce.
+Now, we can always deny them that, and then we don't get what they produce because nobody will work perpetually for the benefit of the collective.

-This is rational man theory, and it's uh one of the first rules of economics, and this is why socialism always fails.
+This is rational man theory, and it's one of the first rules of economics, and this is why socialism always fails.

-The dirty little secret, friends, is that we care more about ourselves and our family, our immediate family, and to a lesser degree our community than we do for total strangers.
+The dirty little secret, friends, is that we care more about ourselves and our family, our immediate family, and to a lesser degree, our community than we do for total strangers.

 And we should not be told or lectured by the Democrat left and by the big government types that we are put on earth to perpetually work for total strangers.